This is Amazon’s new $70 Fire TV with 4K and HDR support

 Amazon has just announced an all-new Fire TV amongst a series of rapid-fire product debuts happening right now in Seattle.

-- It supports 4k and HDR, handling up a resolution of up to 2160p at 60fps
+- It supports 4K and HDR, handling resolution of up to 2160p at 60fps

 - Dolby Atmos support

-- 802.11ac WiFi
+- 802.11ac Wi-Fi

 - 1.5 Ghz quad-core CPU